Pesto Ranch Chicken Freezer Meal

 How to Make This Pesto Ranch Chicken as a Freezer Meal

-5. Place bag in freezer to freeze.
+6. Place your bag in flat in the freezer to freeze.

-Or, if you’re wanting to be quicker with less mess, just pour everything directly into the bag, seal it, shake it or knead it a bit (be sure to hold the top tightly closed just in case), and call it good.
+Or, if you’re wanting to be quicker with less mess, just pour everything directly into the freezer bag, seal it, shake it or knead it a bit (be sure to hold the top tightly closed just in case), and call it good.

 Freezing Tip